Performance Breakdown

 Does the Dyson V11 Provide Good Value?

-I’ve tested many stick vacuums, and there’s no doubt that this is the best cordless vacuum for carpet when it comes to picking up embedded gunk.
+I’ve tested many stick vacuums, and there’s no doubt that this is the best cordless vacuum for carpet when it comes to picking up embedded dirt and debris.

 The Outsize may be better and goes further, but the V11 torque drive is cheaper and lighter.

-People looking for a cordless stick vacuum that can truly clean carpets will not be disappointed with the V11 Torque Drive or Animal.
+People looking for a cordless stick vacuum that can truly clean carpets will not be disappointed with the V11 Torque Drive or the Animal model.

 You can also take advantage of its power to clean the mattresses.